figma/plugin-samples/README.md

     $ npm install -g typescript

 Next install the packages that the samples depend on.
-Currently, this will only install the lastest versino of the Figma typings file.
+Currently, this will only install the lastest version of the Figma typings file.

     $ npm install